uzh-oec/seb-en/icons_explained.md

 [![icons-back](assets/icons_back.jpg)](assets/icons_back.jpg)

 By clicking the "hand" icon the exam team is notified that you need support.
 Depending on the operating system you are using a long press on this button opens a message dialogue.
 Through this dialogue you may also submit additonal info to the exam team regarding your problem.
+Briefly describe your problem here.

 [![icons-hand-01](assets/icons_hand_01.jpg)](assets/icons_hand_01.jpg)